-When calculating the customer takt please make sure that you do not mix up the nominator and denominator.
-The customer takt is always a time for one piece, hence the work time is the nominator and the pieces are the denominator.
+When calculating the customer takt please make sure that you do not mix up the numerator and denominator.
+The customer takt is always a time for one piece, hence the work time is the numerator and the pieces are the denominator.
 If you mix this up, you calculating the inverse and end up with the throughput – which is also useful but it may no longer match the rest of your formulas.

 As for precision, the customer takt is only as precise as your inputs.
 If you know your future demand precisely down to a single piece, I envy you.
 Otherwise, make sure you leave some wiggle room in your system in subsequent calculations of capacity (For example, kanbans are more robust and automatically include a wiggle room through supermarket inventories).
 Also, if your demand prediction is fuzzy, you do not gain more accuracy by making your work time estimate super precise.

 Finally, while the takt time gives you the average time between parts, the true time between parts will fluctuate widely.
 A customer may not order a part every 50 seconds, but may order 30.000 on the first of the month and then nothing until next month.
 The takt time of your process will (hopefully, usually) not fluctuate that much, but even there most parts will be much faster than the average, but every now and then a long delay or breakdown will be much, much slower than the average.

 I hope these two posts on takt times were helpful for you.
 In the next posts I will introduce more important times.
 In the meantime go out and organize your industry!